qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 ---

-Nowadays, people creates a huge amount of applications of various types, and solves problems in a really different areas.
+Nowadays, people create a huge number of applications of various types, and solve problems in different areas.
 Despite such diversity, they have something in common - they need to process data.
 Real world data is a living structure, it grows day by day, changes a lot, becomes harder to work with.
-In some cases, you need to categorize or label your data, which can be a tough problem given the scale of the data.
+In some cases, you need to categorize or label data, which can be a tough problem given its scale.
-Process of splitting or labelling the data is error-prone and these errors can be very costly.
+The process of splitting or labelling is error-prone and these errors can be very costly.
 Imagine that you failed to achieve the desired quality of the model due to inaccurate labels.
 Worse, your users are faced with a lot of irrelevant items, unable to find what they need, getting annoyed by it.
 Thus, you get poor retention, and it directly impacts on company revenue.